 - Take a breath.
 Allow yourself to relax with some slow breaths.

-- Observe what is happening — good or bad — and acknowledge it without judgement.
+- Observe what is happening — good or bad — and acknowledge it without judgment.

 - Proceed with what you were doing, now with more awareness of your choices in how to respond.